ekstroem/ch2/README.md

 The underlying theoretical background of the various methods are explained, and efficient implementation is discussed.
 All methods are demonstrated with a series of examples and plots.
 Some of the most important R codes are given.
 The chapter ends with a list of problems useful for written exams.

-The R codes will be available on December 15.